 My book is yet to find its final form but Lee’s wise and gentle guidance has been invaluable in bringing it closer to publication.

 Lee Kofman has a lively and imaginative style when it comes to taking people through their paces on the writer’s journey.
 Encouraging and yet persuasive, she sets a high standard when it comes to the process both of reading and of writing.
 Lee will teach you how to read like a writer.
-She will motivate you to take your writing life more seriously and she will inspire you to see the life in your story and energise your writing through writing exercises, generous handouts on the process of reading and writing, and a fulfilling group experience with other likeminded and talented writers.
+She will motivate you to take your writing life more seriously and she will inspire you to see the life in your story and energise your writing through writing exercises, generous handouts on the process of reading and writing.
 Her workshops are a must.

 I met Lee Kofman when she was a panellist at a Writers Victoria discussion evening.
 Lee spoke about the writer/mentor relationship.
 For her, honesty blended with sensitivity were essential aspects of an ethical relationship.
 That involves understanding that the writer is revealing something worked on passionately for some time, which may or may not be any good.
 She saw her role as understanding what it is writers want to write, knowing the risk a writer necessarily takes when showing work to someone else for the first time, and knowing how to sensitively help the writer develop or tell them truthfully what they need to do about their writing and their publication desire.
 I decided then and there that she was the mentor I wanted to work with.
 Somehow what she said lessened the risk I was feeling.

 I continue in a mentor relationship with Lee (might do for the rest of my life).
-She is skilful, encouraging, honest, gives terrific feedback, and we laugh a lot.
+She is skillful, encouraging, honest, gives terrific feedback, and we laugh a lot.

 Helen Cox is Emeritus Professor at Deakin University and co-author of The Harp and the Ferryman (Michelle Anderson Publishing).
 Details about her book can be found at helencox.com.au